mila-iqia/ivado-mila-dl-school-2021/README.md

 Each [tutorials](tutorials) has two files associated with it:
 * The `_to_complete` file in which templates are provided but code is left out for you to complete.
-* The `_solutions` file inclues suggested solutions. _Note: That file will be uploaded after each respective live coding session._
+* The `_solutions` file includes suggested solutions. _Note: That file will be uploaded after each respective live coding session._

 ## Practical Information

 The tutorials are in [Jupyter Notebook](http://jupyter.org) format.
 To facilitate usage/setup of those notebooks, we will be using [Google Colab](https://colab.research.google.com/github/mila-iqia/ivado-mila-dl-school-2021) which gives users access to a pre-configured python environment with all the necessary dependencies.
 It also gives access to free GPUs for cloud computation.
 Using Colab will require an internet connection and a Google Account.
-You can however use the notebooks locally if you so prefer but additional setup will be necessary.
+You can use the notebooks locally if you so choose.
+However, an additional setup will be necessary.

 ## [Tutorials on Colab](https://colab.research.google.com/github/mila-iqia/ivado-mila-dl-school-2021/)